 Pro: Unlimited Hot Water

 Most hot water heaters provide about 50 gallons of heated water to use at any given time.
 Some models may offer 80-100 gallons.
 Extenders could add 5-10 gallons on top of this.
-Tankless hot water heaters remove this limitation.
+Tankless units remove this limitation.

 Con: Limited Flow Rates

-Many of the smaller tankless hot water heaters that are available today will only provide enough hot water for a single faucet, shower, or appliance.
+Many of the smaller tankless units that are available today will only provide enough hot water for a single faucet, shower, or appliance.
 If you run the kitchen faucet while someone is taking a shower, neither one of you will get hot water.
 It will be lukewarm at best.

 Pro: Longer Lifespan

-Many tank-based water heaters are rated for about 10 years of life.
+Many tank-based units are rated for about 10 years of life.
 Most warranties will only cover 4-6 years.
 Tankless water heaters can last for 20+ years, have a warranty that is more than 10 years, and requires very little maintenance over the life of the unit.

 How Much is a Tankless Water Heater?